arkangel-dev/schedule_bot_mark_IV/README.md

 ### Interactive Mode

 When the admin starts using the `/admin` function without any parameters the interactive mode is started.
-When the buttons of the keyboard directs users to to another command it will check if interactive mode is enabled.
-But first all the functions of the admin function must be put into another file.
-But how?... hmmmm....
+When the buttons of the keyboard redirect user to another keyboard or message the current keyboard will delete itself before or after executing its designated task.
+Hence the suicide keyboards.
+You can disable the interactive mode by clicking on the button that says disable interactive mode or send the command `/admin disable_interactive`.
+This will disable the suicide keyboards and you'll have to use manual command like commands.
+To bring back interactive mode just send `/admin` again.

+There are some functions that interactive mode cannot work with ( for now ).
+And those functions include all functions that require additional parameters that the bot cannot predict.
+Such as appending sessions and blasting out messages.
+Other functions such as cancel sessions, which the bot can suggest options via the keyboard.

 ---

 ## Configuring Long Term Sessions